Gavin Sheets Player Props: White Sox vs. Twins

 Gavin Sheets At The Plate

-- In three of six games this year (50.0%), Sheets has reached base via hit, and that includes multiple hits twice.
+- In four of seven games this season (57.1%), Sheets has reached via hit, and that includes multiple hits twice.

+- In seven games played this season, he has not hit a long ball.

-- Sheets has an RBI in one game this season, and it was more than one in that game.
+- Sheets has driven in a run in one game this year, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.